 Strengths Finder Test

 By the time you walk into your performance review, you should know what your strengths are and be able to apply them in your work.
 No one can do that for you.
-You can’t wait for someone to tell you what your strengths are.
+Ideally, you were hired for those strengths, but you can’t wait for someone to tell you what your strengths are.
 And that’s true no matter where you find yourself on the corporate ladder.
-Your strengths are not based on your role.
-Your strengths are personal characteristics that cab be applied in every role.
+Your strengths are not based on your role, or perhaps your job title.
+Your strengths are personal characteristics that can be applied in every role.
 Every day presents opportunities to leverage your strengths.